aio-libs/aiohttp/docs/client_reference.rst

       :param str url: Request URL

-      :param dict params: Parameters to be sent in the query string of the new request (optional)
+      :param params: Mapping or string to be sent as parameters in the query string of the new request (optional)

       :param data: Dictionary, bytes, or file-like object to send in the body of the request (optional)